Skip to Main Content

 If everything is so good for us why are we all so sick?

-Walk into any grocery store and encounter shelf after shelf of products shouting a health message.
+Walk into any grocery store, and you’ll encounter shelf after shelf of products shouting health claims:

 Reduced sodium!
 Helps lower cholesterol!
 Only 100 calories per serving!